Law Ruler – Setup LawPay Online Payments - Tutorial Follow

 Configure LawPay Payment Methods and Other Settings

-Also, you have a few other options that are optional for LawPay.
+Also, you have a few other options that are optional for LawPay set up.
 First, choose the payment methods that you want to accept.
 You may choose from “Allow Payments via Credit Card” or “Allow Payments via eCheck (ACH/EFT)” Most firms will want to accept both since eChecks usually have a lower merchant transaction fee than credit cards.

 Finally, you will decide if you want to “Allow clients to edit the payment amount on LawPay invoices” This is set to “Off” by default which will only allow clients to pay the amount in your invoice and not edit the amount.
-If you would like to turn this “On” then press the “On/Off” selector control, and then press the blue “Save” button in the top-right corner of the “Billing Settings” screen.
+If you would like to turn this “On” then press the “On/Off” selector control and then press the blue "Save" button at the bottom of the screen.
+You may come back and change these settings as needed.

 How to Disconnect Your LawPay Account from Law Ruler